 Alyson Mowat of Botanique Boutique held a terrarium making workshop at Interface, and I wanted to share the simple steps to make your own terrarium:

 1. Take a glass jar and remove the plastic seal from the lid.
 Cover the bottom with slate, which acts like drainage.

 2. Add half a spoon of aquarium or horticultural charcoal.
 They do the same job, but the aquarium version is cheaper.

 3. Fill the jar half way with compost.
 Select two small plants; ferns and fittonia work well (green and/or red).
-Dig a hole big enough for one, then gently place it in the hole and fill with soul.
+Dig a hole big enough for one plant, then gently place it in the hole and fill with soil.
 Repeat with the other plant.
 You can use a blunt stick, perhaps with something rounded on the end, to press down gently around the roots.

 4. Take a small handful of lush, moist moss and remove half of the brown underside.
 The moss doesn’t need this to survive, it’s just to help it cling onto to rock.
 Press the green side against the glass and slide it down into position next to the plants.
 Repeat with another piece of moss if you wish.
 You can use a use a paint brush to clear soil and bits of moss from the leaves.

 5. Using a large pipette if you have one, sprinkle one dose of water around the plant.
 Clean the inner sides with a paper towel and close the jar lid.